 I hope this helps you deal with your kitty’s matting problems!
 If you have any other suggestions from experience, I’d love to hear them.

-Do you have any other tips to prevent and get rid of mats in your cat’s fur?
+Do you have any other tips to prevent and get rid of matted cat hair?
 Share below!